-Having said that, I firmly believe that God uses anyone and everyone to be a blessing to others, Christians and non-Christians alike, but I also believe it’s important for Christians to prepare themselves to be used by God.
+Having said that, I firmly believe that God uses anyone and everyone to be a blessing to others, Christians and non-Christians alike.
+But I also believe it’s still important for Christians to prepare themselves to be used by God.
 If we are to be His “salt” and “light,” don’t we want our salt to taste good and our light to shine bright?
 (Matthew 5:13-15)

 Are you ready to be used by God?
-Even if you’re not ready, He’ll use you no matter what, and in ways that you may have never imagined possible.
+Are you ready to bear fruit?
+We don’t have to be perfect, just willing.
+And God will use us in ways that we may have never imagined possible.

 The world needs Jesus, yet the workers are few.
 Let’s plant eternal seeds today.
-Let’s reap a bountiful harvest!
+Let’s reap a bountiful harvest for Christ!